KjeldSchmidt/the-coding-kind-website/services.md

 you move from idea to execution with speed and clarity.

 **This is a great fit if:**
-- you have existing users, either customers or internal
+- you have existing users, either customers or internal.
-- there are new processes coming up soon and there is no current software support for them
+- there are new processes coming up soon and there is no current software support for them.
-- you have an idea for a new feature, but it requires a proof of concept
+- you have an idea for a new feature, but it requires a proof of concept.
 - a current tool is seen as a "necessary evil", for doing an important task poorly.

 **You can expect:**
-- greatly improved understanding of the problem space
+- greatly improved understanding of the problem space.
-- working software that demonstrates a solution for the problem
+- working software that demonstrates a solution for the problem.
 - a clear path to a decision: abandon the idea, expand it into a larger project, or adopt the provided solution as-is?